agnoster/git-dropbox/README.md

 ## FAQ

-- Q: Why doesn't it just add a remote and let you push?
+**Q**: Why doesn't it just add a remote and let you push?
-  - A: Coming.
+**A**: Coming.
 But right now I want it as simple as possible. `git dropbox` and you're done.
 Also, if you add it as a remote it ends up pushing tracking branches for itself when you mirror, which just seems weird.

-- Q: What if I want to push a single project to a different place?
+**Q**: What if I want to push a single project to a different place?
 (Like maybe a toplevel directory for sharing?)
-  - A: First off: if you *are* sharing, I highly recommend you don't have multiple people push to one repo.
+**A**: First off: if you *are* sharing, I highly recommend you don't have multiple people push to one repo.
 Better to each have a dropbox repo and pull from each other when need be.
 But you can in fact set the location of the mirror bare repo with a simple config variable:

     git config dropbox.repo /path/to/dropbox/repo